 See in Glossary

-This joint behaves like a spring.
-Its aim is to keep a linear distance between two points.
+This joint behaves like a spring, while keeping a linear distance between two points.
 You set this via the Distance setting.
 Those two points can be two Rigidbody2D components or a Rigidbody2D component and a fixed position in the world.
 (Connect to a fixed position in the world by setting Connected Rigidbody to None).
-The joint aplies a linear force to both rigid bodies.
+The joint applies a linear force to both rigid bodies.
 It doesn’t apply torque (an angle force).

 The joint uses a simulated spring.
 You can set the spring’s stiffness and movement: